Sofia Jernberg explores the voice with singers from across Europe

 The human voice literally crosses borders.
 The beauty and expressiveness of the art of singing is equally deeply felt all over the world.
 Swedish-Ethiopian singer and composer Sofia Jernberg flashes past all the limits of the vocal metier at high speed.
 With her pliant, expressive voice, this vocal acrobat is equally at home in improvised music, as she is in performing contemporary scores and her own experimental outings.

-Jernberg will spend three days working with five young singers from diverse backgrounds.
-They were selected on the basis of an open call that focused on their motivation to participate.
+Jernberg spends three days working with five young singers from diverse backgrounds.
+They are selected on the basis of an open call that focused on their motivation to participate.
 The participants are asked to leave their comfort zone and go on an expedition beyond language, voice and musical barriers.
 The voice is given complete freedom to unfold.
 In short: Freedom to Move.

 5 Sounds Now festivals are participating in Freedom to Move and each selects its own singers with Sofia Jernberg as the connecting link.
-November Music is kicking off this exciting project.
-The following vocalists have been chosen for these workshop sessions: Paloma Lázaro Arteaga (Spain), Yanki Bicakci (Turkey), Jodi Gilbert (USA/Netherlands), Ilyas Nadjafi (Afghanistan) and Rianne Wilbers (Netherlands).
+November Music kicked off this exciting project.
+The following vocalists were chosen for these workshop sessions: Paloma Lázaro Arteaga (Spain), Yanki Bicakci (Turkey), Jodi Gilbert (USA/Netherlands), Ilyas Nadjafi (Afghanistan) and Rianne Wilbers (Netherlands).

-Freedom to Move will continue at hcmf// (UK), Ultima (NO), Wilde Westen (BE) and Onassis Stegi (GR).
+Freedom to Move is presented at hcmf// (UK), Ultima (NO), Wilde Westen (BE) and Onassis Stegi (GR).